Do you know exactly and accurately how much money your advertising is generating? If your answer isn’t yes, this guide is for you.

 Stage 2: Server-Side Tracking To Feed the Ad Platforms Better Data

-Who It's Recommended For: If you're spending under $1,000,000 per year in ad spend, use the attribution available in the ad platforms and Google analytics.
+Who It's Recommended For: If you're spending under $1,000,000 per year on ads, use the attribution available in the ad platforms and Google analytics.

 While that eCommerce company did make strides, they still had a critical problem: their Facebook/Meta ads still weren’t getting effective data.
 Even though the ads were getting purchases, Facebook/Meta didn’t recognize them and couldn’t attribute them to the ad or audience.